oberien/das-protokoll/specification-v2.md

 The User Datagram Protocol is an OSI layer 4 (transport layer) protocol [specified by the IETF](https://www.ietf.org/rfc/rfc768.txt).

-### UDP Flow

-The UDP flow for Das PROTOKOLL is defined for the server by the 2-tuple of the client's IP and port.
-For the client the UDP flow is defined as the 2-tuple of the server's IP and port.

 ### Maximum Segment Size (MSS)

 While MSS is a term defined by TCP, this specification uses MSS similarly for UDP.